Mons Mouton

 Mons Mouton is possibly a remnant of the rim of the South Pole–Aitken basin - one of the oldest, largest and deepest impact craters in the Solar System.
 There are taller mountains than Mons Mouton on the Moon's far-side which are also likely part of this basin's rings, but they are as yet unnamed.

 Mons Mouton was previously sometimes referred to as Leibnitz Beta, but was named on 13 May 2022 after the American mathematician Melba Roy Mouton.

+Exploration

+Mons Mouton is scheduled to be the landing site of the Volatiles Investigating Polar Exploration Rover (VIPER) in late 2027.